ClarksonCJ/clarksoncj.github.io/content/posts/contractor_tradecraft.md

 in step with the rigor of training.
 Embrace downtime, indulge in leisure reading, or partake in activities outside the realm of work.
 Echoing the mantra of the fitness influencer realm, don't shy away from a "deload" phase.
-It's not necessarily about jetting off on a vacation; active recovery works wonders too, provided it eases the strain on your mental biceps.
+It's not necessarily about jetting off on a vacation; active recovery works wonders too, provided it eases the strain on your mental muscles.

 - **Learn to Say No:** Acknowledge your limits.
 Overcommitting is a fast track to burnout, dimming your brilliance quicker than a power outage.
 - **Set Boundaries:** Carve out your professional time with the precision of a sculptor.
 Your off-hours are a sanctum, inviolable and pure.